Back to Tennessee

 Autonomous vehicle

-A motor vehicle that uses autonomous technology to drive without supervision by a human operator.
+A motor vehicle that uses technology to drive itself without a human operator.

 Limits and Unknowns